ExchangeUnion/docs/Market Maker Guide.md

 # Report Issues

-Please report issues/bugs by running `report` from within `xud ctl` or join our dedicated "market-maker-help" channel on [Discord](https://discord.gg/YgDhMSn).
+Please give us feedback and report bugs by running `report` from within `xud ctl` or join our dedicated "market-maker-help" channel on [Discord](https://discord.gg/YgDhMSn)!

 # Tips 'n Tricks
-* If you are syncing the full setup, and `geth` shows sync status **99.99%** for longer than 72h, you are probably running geth on a drive that is too slow for geth to catch up with the chain.
-In this case, `down` the environment and run a performance test of the disk as desribed [here](RaspiXUD.md#pi-full-setup).
-If results are below the 100 MB/s mark, you can either switch to a faster SSD or use infura instead of a local geth.
+* An overview of all available commands within `xud ctl` can be printed by typing `help` in `xud ctl`.
+It allows to use client's cli (e.g. `lncli`), check client status, logs and many more.
 * The xud-docker setup uses the fixed home directory `~/.xud-docker` where blockchain & wallet data is stored in by default.
 Customize the wallet & chain data directory by creating a global xud-docker config file with `cp ~/.xud-docker/sample-xud-docker.conf ~/.xud-docker/xud-docker.conf`, then edit `dir`.
-* All config options are also available as cli parameters, e.g. to use another directory, you can also use `bash xud.sh --mainnet-dir /path/to/temp/mainnet/dir`.
+* All config options can temporary be set via cli parameters; run `bash xud.sh --help` to get an overview of all available parameters.
+To e.g. use another directory for your mainnet environment, you can run `bash xud.sh --mainnet-dir /path/to/temp/mainnet/dir`.
 * To permanently change options on a network level, create a network-specific config file with the latest options, e.g. for mainnet with `cp ~/.xud-docker/mainnet/sample-mainnet.conf ~/.xud-docker/mainnet/mainnet.conf`, then edit `mainnet.conf`.
 * If you only have a small SSD available (<300GB) for a full setup, you can place your entire setup on a HDD, except for a small part of geth's data, which needs to be located on a fast SSD:
 ```bash